katieyetter/Project-2-Mastermind/README.md

 2. You will also need a keyboard!
 Make sure your CAPSLOCK is off!
    --Game will run on all computers, but may not fit the screen if a large external monitor is used.--
 3. Use game_code to play the game!
+4. The rules appear in the command window.

 For those of you that enjoy strategy games, you've come to the right place!
 "Mastermind" was a game orignally created in 1972 for two-players.
 Essentially, Mastermind is  a code-breaking game using different colored pegs on a board.